odipar/manikin/_posts/2021-03-19-my-first-post.md

 Of course, business logic that was built 'the Manikin way'.
 #### Final Example
 We didn't complete finish our simple 'Bank' example.
-So for completeness’s sake I'm filling in the missing bits in the final example.
+So for completeness’s sake I'm filling in the missing bits in the final example that ends this post.

-In my next post I'm going to explain in more detail how we can use Worlds to apply advanced Version Control and Event Sourcing.
+In my next posts I'm going to explain in more detail how we can use Worlds to implement Version Control and Event Sourcing, and much more.

 ```scala